solveighty/Coffee-Blend/README.md

 This project is shared publicly for **portfolio and demonstration purposes only**.

-- ❌ The project may not be presented as original work by others
+- ❌ The project may not be reused or redistributed without permission
-- ❌ Commercial redistribution without permission is not allowed
-- ❌ Brand assets and design are client-specific
+- ❌ Brand assets, ordering logic, and design are client-specific

-Usage beyond viewing and reference requires permission.
+- ❌ Commercial use by third parties is prohibited

 ---